 Let the image be the conductor.

-Åčçëñtß was funded by UNESCO Cities of Music, Glasgow Life, the Scottish Graduate School of Arts & Humanities and Glasgow Short Film Festival 2019.
 First performed at the Glasgow Royal Concert Halls as part of the Glasgow Short Film Festival 2019.
-All images are courtesy of the artist.
+Commissioned as part of my role as Glasgow's first UNESCO City of Music artist-in-residence, 2018.All images are courtesy of the artist.

 Live Performance & Documentation of Process